isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 * Simple repetition is tedious and error prone.
 * When you use `auto`, the name of the declared entity is in a fixed position in the declaration, increasing readability.
+* It is impossible to forget to initialize variables declared using `auto`.
 * In a template function declaration the return type can be a member type.

 ##### Example